mingyudu/PseuLME/README.md

 ## Installation

 PseuLME depends on several other R packages, including `DESeq2`, `lme4`, `multcomp`, `stats`, and `SummarizedExperiment`.
-Install the package and its dependencies as follows:
+After installing the dependencies, you can install the package as follows:

 ```r
 if(!require(devtools))